eliahrebstock/ansible-role-jmx-datadog/README.md

 -javaagent:/usr/local/bin/dd-java-agent.jar -Ddd.service.name=instance-name-on-datadog-interface
 ```

-These parameters are also accessible as a list if needed in `java_opts_datadog_jmx`.
+These parameters are also accessible as a list if needed in `java_opts_datadog_jmx_list`.
 You can use the following to add the JVM options:

 ```yaml
 - name: task or role running jvm